cyhas/cowrie-log-analyser/README.md

 ```

 The analyzer will automatically look for `logs.txt` in the `logs/` directory if you don't specify a file path.
 Reports are saved to the `output/` directory with timestamps.

+## Sample Data
+This repository includes sample Cowrie logs and a sample analysis report so you can test the analyzer without setting up your own honeypot.
+Check out the `logs/` and `output/` directories to see examples of the expected input and output formats.